Last updated 5th April, 2023

-Want to know how much timber cladding costs to install?
+Want to know how much external cladding costs to install?

-We'll look at the cost of timber cladding for the exterior of your home, including the different timber types such as red cedar, larch and oak cladding.
+We'll look at the cost of timber cladding for the exterior of your home, including the different external cladding boards and timber types such as red cedar, larch and oak cladding.

 Check out this guide for more information!